Celebrate Black History Month With These Cultural Happenings in San Francisco

 Catch Mothership: Voyage Into Afrofuturism before it closes on Feb.
 27. This awe-inspiring exhibition showcases the art, film, literature, and music that imagine a future where Black ideas, identity, and culture are an essential part of progress toward a better world.
 You can also see the Oakland Museum's acclaimed Black Power exhibition, which tells the story of the Black Panthers and other California-based groups who fought for justice and racial equality in the late 20th century.

 The San Francisco Public Library champions black history and culture with special music, dance, crafts and storytelling events at every branch in the city.
 “More Than a Month” features more than 80 film screenings and literary events, interactive events for teens and hands-on activities for all ages.
 For full details visit www.sfpl.org/more-than-a-month.

 A group of visionary Bay Area artists bring themes of immigration, incarceration and racial inequality into focus during this inspiring week of new works.
 See Destiny Muhammad on Feb.
 3, Diana Gameros of Feb.
 4, the Jaz Sawyer Quarter on Feb.
 5, and Jon Jangtet with Paul Flores on Feb.
 6.

 The African-American Freedom Trail (Various Locations)

 The African-American Freedom Trail tells how African-American pioneers in San Francisco changed the world.
-Learn from Oxford University Press historian John William Templeton about the legacies of great African-American figures such as Capt.
+Learn about the legacies of great African-American figures such as Capt.
 William Alexander Leidesdorff, Mary Ellen Pleasant, Sargent Johnson and Dr. Carlton B. Goodlett.
 Tours are offered almost daily during February or you can take a self-guided tour of the trail.

 Black History at Oracle Park (24 Willie Mays Plaza)